SuvarneshKM/youtube-to-mp3/README.md

 * `cd youtube-to-mp3`

-* `open list.txt and fill it up with youtube links on each line`
+* open list.txt and fill it up with youtube links on each line

-* `open terminal and run - python3 app.py`
+* `python3 app.py`